Category: Bugg’s-Pro Boards

 This last summer I finally persuaded TC to go South with Jalian and I to ride some fun right handers along with his son, Frank.
 Days before departure, Tyler Warren wanted to jump in and join in on the adventure.
 And of course, I couldn’t refuse.
 We ended up scoring some good waves, with good conditions and all had a great time.
 Plenty of variety of boards were ridden from old school 70′s to the most modern latest and greatest from Tomo.
 This here is just a rough glimps of what was.

 If one were asked to explain Jamie O’Brien in a word, they might choose “explosive.”
 Whether being spit out of a seething Pipeline barrel, launching an air reverse six feet above the lip, or blowing up in front of a camera, Jamie’s surfing is a full frontal assault on the senses.
 There is a saying that “the person having the most fun in the water is the best surfer on any given day.”

 O’Brien was born on June 9, 1983 in Hawaii and currently lives in Haleiwa.
 He has said that he was fortunate as a child to grow up near the Banzai Pipeline.
 He is one of the youngest surfers ever to win a Pipe Masters challenge.

-Jamie’s father was a life guard and Jamie has said that one of the things that got him … Read More »
+Jamie’s father was a life guard and Jamie has said that one of the things that … Read More »

 Video may have killed the radio star, but for Chris Ward, it made the surf star.
 In another time, Ward would have been another hot kid from Southern California.
 As it is, his legend has followed — and perhaps even surpassed — that of his San Clemente neighbor, Matt Archbold, another worldwide sensation who never seemed to fit in a contest jersey.